katieirenec/trails-lab/_pages/home.md

 We believe that everyone should have the opportunity to learn computing in a way that motivates them and supports their needs.
 We use approaches from human-computer interaction and computing education to understand learners' goals and experiences, build educational interventions inspired by learning theory, and evaluate the effectiveness of these new approaches.

-Our name is inspired by the efforts of the National Park Service to make breathtakingly beautiful and previously inaccessible wilderness reachable by the general public.

 {% for thread in site.data.threads %}

 {% if thread.highlight == 1 %}